jacob404/promod-future/currentbuild/README.txt

 4.5
 - Blocked audio lines and captions for when a survivor sees a hunter, to prevent sneaky hunters being exposed.
 - Fixed everyone being warped when only one person attempted to leave saferoom during readyup.
+- Fixed a way that infected were still able to skip death cam.

 4.4.1
 - Fixed some instances of survivors dropping their weapons when punched by tank on high tick rate servers.